openstack-archive/fuel-web/docs/buildsystem.rst

 * **iso** - used for building Fuel ISO.
 If build succeeds, ISO is put into build/artifacts folder.

-* **img** - used for building Fuel flash stick image, binary copied to a flash stick.
-That stick is then used as a bootable device and contains Fuel ISO as well as some auxiliary boot files.

 * **clean** - removes build directory.